ArtOfCode-/concaten/README.md

 stable version) and build it.
 If you'd like the bleeding-edge version, which might not always compile, let alone function correctly, do `git checkout dev` immediately after `cd`ing.

+If you don't have CMake or Make installed, or prefer not to use them, you can probably get the Concaten executable by running this command:

+    cc -Wall -Wextra -Werror -pedantic -O3 -std=c11 -oconcaten \
+        [^t]*.c t[ko]*.c stl/*.c -lm

+While this _should_ work, I say "probably" because, firstly, it was written with GCC in mind, and as such the syntax may not be correct for, say, MSVC.
+Secondly, I'm not going to keep this as up-to-date as the

 If you discover any issues, please report them on GitHub.